| 5 - 15 min playthrough

 Photo : Emily Cooper

 Nicholas Klassen is a Producer with the National Film Board of Canada’s Digital Studio.
 He works with artists and media makers of all stripes to produce interactive storytelling projects that push the boundaries of story, form and platform.
-His projects have been recognized by the Webbys, FWA, Communication Arts, and World Press Photo — recent examples include Legacies 150, Tidal Traces and Un/Tied Shoes.
+His projects have been recognized by the Webbys, FWA, Communication Arts, World Press Photo, and Columbia University’s Digital Dozen Breakthroughs in Storytelling.
+Recent examples include Un/Tied Shoes, 60 Day Cycle, Roundup and First Photo Here.
 Prior to his work at the NFB, he co-founded the online strategy and design agency Biro Creative, and served as Senior Editor at Adbusters magazine.

 Rob McLaughlin is a Canadian producer and journalist most known for his work in digital media.
 He is currently the Executive Producer and Head of the National Film Board of Canada’s Digital Studio in Vancouver.
 From 2008 to 2011, he was the Director of Digital Content and Strategy at the NFB, where he led the development of the institution’s digital programming strategy and pioneering interactive documentary work, including Welcome to Pine Point and Bear 71.
 His most recent credits include the VR projects Homestay and Biidaaban: First Light.